Caramel filled brownies are an all-time favorite, and this is probably my most requested recipe.

 The original version of the recipe is in The Pastry Queen: Royally Good Recipes from the Texas Hill Country’s Rather Sweet Bakery & Cafe (an awesome book!), but I’ve made little changes to it over time.
 I usually halve the recipe and bake it in an 8 inch square pan, but since most people like making the full recipe, I’m typing the 9×13 inch version.

-Anyhow, these have become a bake sale staple.
+These caramel filled brownies have become a bake sale staple.
 I cut the brownies when they are very cold and firm, then wrap them in individual cellophane wrappers.
 They do soften up a little at room temperature, so if you like a less gooey brownie, I recommend keeping them chilled.

 - 12 ounces bittersweet chocolate chips or chopped up chocolate (not semisweet)